Skip to content

 1.3.3 Default nf-core configuration files

-All nf-core pipelines come with several standard configuration files.
-The main nextflow.config file for the pipeline defines all of the default values for the workflow parameters.
-It also defines the various profiles that the pipeline supports, and uses several includeConfig statements to include additional .config files from the conf/ folder.
-The use of multiple .config files helps to logically separate different configuration options, such as default and test configuration options.
-Some of these .config files are included by default, while others can be optionally activated via profiles:
+All of an nf-core pipeline's default parameters, configuration options, and profiles, are either defined in the pipeline's nextflow.config file, or are imported into that file from one of the .config files stored in the conf/ directory.
+The use of multiple .config files helps to logically separate different configuration options, such as the default and test configurations.
+Some of these .config files are included by default, while others can be optionally activated via profiles.
+The most important of these are:

 • base.config